iqtree/iqtree2/tests/README.md

 - `tests/`: Contains the Python test scripts.
 - `tests/data`: Contains sample data files used for testing.
-- `tests/bin`: Contains binaries including the iqtree version 1 binary.
+  - `tests/data/iqtree?.cache.json`: are cached results stored in this directory when tests are run.
+- `tests/iqtree1`: An IQ-TREE 1.x binary should be built and copied into this directory for regression testing.
+This binary will not be stored in the repository as it should be specific to the OS platform on which the tests will be run.
+- `tests/test_utils` : Contains utility functions used by the test scripts to run iqtree binaries, and cache their results.
-- `tests/conftest.py`: Contains fixtures for the pytest framework.
-Fixtures are reusable pieces of code that can be used to set up resources (like temporary directories), as well as pass data or configurations to tests.
+- `tests/conftest.py`: Contains fixtures for the pytest framework, that include the creation of temporary directories for each test, and the copying of test specific `tests/data` data files to a `data` subdirectory under the tests temporary directory .
 - `requirements.txt`: Contains the Python dependencies required for testing.

 ## Getting Started